RicardoLMMatos/Conquiztadors-ms2/README.md

 ### First Time Visitor Goals:

   * I want to easily find how the game works.
-  * I want to be able to start a game quickly without having to go trough lots of steps.
+  * I want to be able to start a game quickly without having to go through lots of steps.
   * I want to be able to pick a subject of my liking.
   * I want to quickly return to the subjects page at any time if I wish.
-  * I want to get my score at the end and get amsessage that relates to it.
+  * I want to get my score at the end and get a message that relates to it.
-  * I want to quckly find the links to social media pages.
+  * I want to quickly find the links to social media pages.

 ### Returning and frequent Visitor Goals:

-   * I want to be able to start a game quickly without having to go trough lots of steps.
+   * I want to be able to start a game quickly without having to go through lots of steps.
    * I want to have diferent subjects to choose from.
    * I want the game experience to be consistant every time I play the game.
    * I want to get random questions on all subjects.
-   * I want to quckly find the links to social media pages.
+   * I want to quickly find the links to social media pages.

    ---